Lenvik Municipality: Churches

-The Church of Norway had one parish (sokn) within the municipality of Lenvik.
+The Church of Norway had one parish (sokn) within Lenvik Municipality.
 It was part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.

 History

-The first church was built around 1150 at Bjorelvnes, and for a century, this was the northernmost church in the world.
+The first local church was built around the year 1150 at Bjorelvnes, and for a century, this was the northernmost church in the world.
 Important villages in the past include Klauva and Gibostad.
 Gibostad was the administrative centre until the 1960s, when the administration was moved to Finnsnes.
 In 2000, Finnsnes was declared a town.

 Geography

-The municipality of Lenvik lies partly on the island of Senja and also on the mainland of Norway.
-The Malangen fjord flows along the northern boundary and the Solbergfjorden lies on the southern boundary.
-The Gisundet strait runs north–south through the center of the municipality with only one road crossing, the Gisund Bridge.
-The municipalities of Berg and Tranøy border the municipality to the west, the municipality of Tromsø is to the north (across the Malangen fjord), the municipalities of Balsfjord and Målselv are to the east, and the municipalities of Sørreisa and Dyrøy are to the south.
+Lenvik Municipality was partly located on the island of Senja and also on the mainland of Norway.
+The Malangen fjord flowed along the northern boundary and the Solbergfjorden was located along the southern boundary.
+The Gisundet strait ran north–south through the center of the municipality with only one road crossing, the Gisund Bridge.
+The neighboring Berg Municipality and Tranøy Municipality bordered the municipality to the west, Tromsø Municipality was to the north (across the Malangen fjord), Balsfjord Municipality and Målselv Municipality were to the east, and Sørreisa Municipality and Dyrøy Municipality were to the south (across the Solbergfjorden).
+The highest point in the municipality was the 1202.8 m tall mountain Vassbruntinden.
+The lake Lysvatnet was located in the municipality on Senja island, west of Gibostad.

 Climate

 Government

-All municipalities in Norway, including Lenvik, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Senja District Court and the Hålogaland Court of Appeal.
+While it existed, Lenvik Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Senja District Court and the Hålogaland Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Lenvik was made up of 31 representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Kommunestyre) of Lenvik Municipality was made up of 31 representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.

+Mayors

+The mayor (ordfører) of Lenvik Municipality is the political leader of the municipality and the chairperson of the municipal council.
+Here is a list of people who have held this position: